 André Trocmé (recording): We could have delivered them in the hands of the police.
 We were told that it wouldn’t be wrong, that they would be taken care of by people in the East of Europe.
 It was all a lie.
 We tried to save them.
 We didn’t take arms.
 Around us, the French Resistance movement would take arms… We simply hid these poor people in our homes, shared their fate — some of us have gone very far, also under persecution some of us have perished.

 So who was this man?
-And why did he and the people of the village and its surrounding area act so differently than most everyone else during WWII?
+And why did he and the people of the village and its surrounding area act so differently than most everyone else during World War II?
 Well, that’s something I’ll be answering over the next few episodes.
 But rather than start from the beginning, I want to take you to a key moment in the middle of the story — just to give you a better sense of how unique this place really was.
-But first, a quick warning: I’m going to cover some unsettling aspects of WWII history and persecution in this next part.
+But first, a quick warning: I’m going to cover some unsettling aspects of World War II history and persecution in this next part.
 If that’s something you’d like to avoid, skip ahead to the 15-minute mark.

 Newsreel: The year is 1942, and Paris is in chains…